 - Add the chopped bell pepper and mushrooms stir and cook for another 4-5 minutes.
 Add the tomato paste and ground chicken.
 Season with salt and pepper.
 Mix well to combine, and cook for about 5 minutes.

 - Once the chicken is almost cooked add the spinach and cook until the spinach has shrunk in size and is tender about 5 minutes.
 Turn off the heat.

 - In the meantime, the water must be boiling, add some salt and 2 tablespoons of oil and add the lasagna sheets.
 Cook based on box instructions, but usually, it takes 7-9 minutes for the sheets to cook.
 Transfer lasagna sheets to a colander, give them a bath in cold water and drain.

 - Preheat oven to 400F.

-- Start by greasing the lasagna pan with the remaining 1 tablespoon of oil.
+Start by greasing a 9x12 baking dish with the remaining 1 tablespoon of oil.

 - Lay 5 lasagna sheets on the bottom of the pan, top it with half of the chicken mixture, followed by 5 ounces of marinara sauce, and followed by 1½ cups of grated mozzarella cheese.
 Repeat this for the second layer of lasagna sheets -> chicken mixture -> marinara sauce -> cheese.
 Top with the final layer of 6 lasagna sheets (I also added on top the pieces from the trimmed sheets), cover with the remaining 5 ounces of marinara sauce and top with the remaining 1 cup of cheese.